mwiesenberger/simplesimdb/README.md

  - The input.json file can be viewed as the metadata of a simulation and we assume that it can uniquely identify the output (something which is not true if you do not include for example parallelization details)
+ - Not optimized that is for (very) large input files (Mega or Giga bytes say) it is probably slow

 ### Contributions
 Contributions are welcome.